pinkysamantaray/react-v19/README.md

 npm run start
 ```

+## Deployment

+Details of deployment can be found [here](https://react-v9.holt.courses/lessons/whats-next/deploying-the-app).
+The Client app is deployed on Netlify: https://react-v19-demo.netlify.app/
+The Node.js Server API is deployed on Render: https://react-v19-demo.onrender.com/api/pizza-of-the-day

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.